 The disclosure shall consist of a full and complete description of the discovery or creation and identify all persons participating in the creation of the property.
 The Creator(s) shall furnish such additional information and execute such documents from time to time as may be reasonably requested.

+4.4 Disclosure

+The Creator of Intellectual Property shall promptly disclose to the Provost and the University Intellectual Property Committee the existence and nature of Intellectual Property when:

+4.4.1 the University has an ownership interest under the provisions of this policy;

+4.4.2 the disclosure is required by law; or

+4.4.3 the Intellectual Property was created as a result of federal government or external sponsor funded research.

+The disclosure shall consist of a full and complete description of the discovery or creation and identify all persons participating in the creation of the property.
+The Creator(s) shall furnish such additional information and execute such documents from time to time as may be reasonably requested.

 4.5 Statement by Creators